 Applicants for teaching positions shall provide evidence of meeting State requirements for regular certification and sign a statement authorizing current and past school district employers to release to the district all information relating to job performance or job related conduct.
 Applicants who do not sign the statement/release shall not be considered for employment.
 The district will consider information received from current and past school district employers only for the purpose of evaluating applicants’ qualifications for employment in the position for which they have applied and no one shall disclose such information to anyone, other than the applicant, who is not directly involved in the process of evaluating the applicants’ qualifications for employment.
 Non-certificated applicants may be employed on a conditional basis pending receipt of information from current and past school district employers.
 Applicants shall not be prevented from gaining employment if current or past out-of-state employers are prevented from or refuse to cooperate with the district’s request.
 See Forms 5100F1 and 5100F2.

 Applicants for high school and junior high positions should have a major or its equivalent in the specific teaching field(s).
 Elementary or intermediate applicants should have a major or its equivalent in elementary education or in the special area of assignment(s).
-Applicants for specific teaching positions shall also meet the State’s highly qualified standards.
+Applicants for specific teaching positions shall also hold the applicable Idaho Teaching Certificate, or qualify to hold such.
+In certain cases, where the applicant chosen does not hold the appropriate certificate, he or she must be willing to apply for an Alternative Authorization and complete the appropriate state requirements for an Alternative Authorization.

 As required in Idaho Code 33-130, the district will conduct a criminal history check for applicable positions.
 See Policy 5110.